dkalaxdk/P4/README.md

 ## Project description:

 This project is developed as a semester project on the fourth semester on AAU.
-The goal of the project was to create design a language, and implement a corresponding compiler for the language.
+The goal of the project was to design a language, and implement a corresponding compiler for the language.

 The result is a compiler, built around the principles of **Crafting a Compiler**, **ISBN-13:** 978-0136067054 and the courses of the semester.